mre/rust-big-name-big-list/README.md

 Dropbox uses Rust in a number of places in both its server and client, including [key places of its cloud storage](http://www.wired.com/2016/03/epic-story-dropboxs-exodus-amazon-cloud-empire/).

-## Google

-Google is working on a new operating system called Fuchsia, parts of which are [writen in Rust](https://fuchsia.googlesource.com/magenta-rs/+/88580e68f95830124e09f727c3090408056755ea/GETTING_STARTED.md).

 ## Facebook

 Facebook is building an experimental, next-gen [Mercial server in Rust](https://github.com/facebookexperimental/mononoke).